 Then the children grew up, went away to college, and got careers.
 But Mike and Deborah loved the country life so much, they decided to turn their homestead into a teaching farm so others could learn about sustainable agriculture and homesteading.
-Deborah is the author of Homegrown and Handmade: A Practical Guide to More Self-Reliant Living (2011), Ecothrifty: Cheaper, Greener Choices for a Happier, Healthier Life (2012), and Raising Goats Naturally: The Complete Guide to Milk, Meat, and More (2013).
-We teach a variety of classes and workshop on the farm, and we sponsor the Mid-America Homesteading Conference in Joliet each Labor Day weekend.
+Deborah is the author of Homegrown and Handmade: A Practical Guide to More Self-Reliant Living (2011 and 2017), Ecothrifty: Cheaper, Greener Choices for a Happier, Healthier Life (2012), Raising Goats Naturally: The Complete Guide to Milk, Meat, and More (2013 and 2018), and Goats Giving Birth (2020).
+We teach a variety of classes and workshop on the farm, as well as online through the Thrifty Homesteader Academy.

 We started a small CSA in 2015, and in 2016 and 2017, we had a garden partner who took our fresh produce, eggs, wool, and goat milk soap to the farmer’s markets at 61st Street in Chicago on Saturdays.